Ian M. Ellis

 Design Associate & Project Manager / Public Relations

 Ian was born in Sāo Paulo, Brazil and later moved to Austin, Texas to pursue his education in architecture.
 He is equally fascinated by the psychological implications of architecture as well as the importance of environment, systems, experience, and psychologically involved design.

 While at The University of Texas, Ian was honored in the 2013 AIA National Emerging Professional exhibition, was a Teaching Assistant/Supplemental Instructor, contributed 14 projects to National Architectural and Landscape Architectural Accreditation Boards, and presented research and work at the VOICE Forum and at the Environmental Science Institute's Hot Science:Cool Talks.
-He presently serves as a guest critic at UT's School of Architecture and on the Digital Communications Committee for the Texas Society of Architects' Texas Architect magazine.
+He presently serves as a guest critic at UT's School of Architecture.